Le Coucher de la Mariée: Content

 A newlywed couple is in front of their wedding-bed after their wedding.
 The husband goes into raptures in front of his new wife, who simpers.
 She then asks him to withdraw while she undresses and he puts a folding screen between them.
-She removes one by one the many layers of clothes she wears — a jacket, a dress, underskirts, sub-underskirts, a blouse.
-The husband does not stay in place, sometimes mopping his front, sometimes reading a newspaper, sometimes having lecherous looks above the folding screen.
+She removes one by one the many layers of clothes she wears — a jacket, a dress, underskirts, sub-underskirts, and a blouse.
+The husband does not stay in place, sometimes mopping his brow, sometimes reading a newspaper, sometimes having lecherous looks above the folding screen.
 The actors send numerous glances towards the camera.

 History of the movie

 The original film has been estimated to be around seven minutes long, but it had degraded to a poor condition in the French Film Archives until it was found in 1996.
 Only 3:46 minutes of the film have survived, which includes the undressing sequence.

 The film was shot in a theater set, and featured actress Louise Willy who performs the striptease.
 It is the direct adaptation of a theater show with the same name and the same cast.
 The show was very popular at the time, at Olympia Theater (Paris).
 It was a pantomime, quite risqué, but still not explicit as the actress was not nude.
 However, because only less than four minutes have survived from the original seven minutes, it is impossible to see more than the striptease.